 The School leases its educational facility under a non-cancelable operating lease beginning June 1, 2006.
 The lease has been amended over the years and an addendum was made to extend the lease through June 30, 2019.
+The lease has been extended and will be finalized at a later date.
 The lease requires the School to pay insurance and other costs.
-Total rent expense charged to operations for the year ended June 30, 2018 totaled \$174,000.
+Total rent expense charged to operations for the year ended June 30, 2019 totaled \$178,350.